mmangus/fric/README.md

 Frico includes an abstract DatetimeRegisterBlock which lets you translate datetime objects to/from the device's registers with minimal effort.
-Subclasses of TimekeepingRegisterBlock define attributes of type `RegisterParser[int]` to map components of a datetime object to the values of specific register addresses.
+Subclasses of DatetimeRegisterBlock define attributes of type `RegisterParser[int]` to map components of a datetime object to the values of specific register addresses.
 In this example, we can use the built-in BCDParser for everything.